 - 1. Factory Supplied Roof Curbs: Roof curbs are Model GKD.
 The GKD ships in a knockdown kit (includes duct adapter) and requires field assembly (by others).
 Assembly instructions are included with the GKD curbs. - 2.
 Install Curb: Locate curb over roof opening and fasten in place.
-(Refer to Recommended Roof Openings).
-Check that the diagonal dimensions are within $\pm 1/8$ inch of each other and adjust as necessary.
+(Refer to Recommended Roof Openings & Weights).
+Check that the diagonal dimensions are within ±1/8 inch of each other and adjust as necessary.
 For proper unit operation, it is important that the installation be level.
 Shim as required to level. - 3.
 Install Ductwork: Installation of all ducts should be done in accordance with SMACNA and AMCA guidelines.
 Duct adapter provided to support ducts prior to setting the unit. - 4.
-Install Insulation: One-inch deep insulation pans were provided with the curb assembly.
-Install insulation prior to setting the unit.
-Insulation is not included from the factory. - 5.
 Set the Unit: Lift unit to a point directly above the curb and duct openings.
 Guide unit while lowering to align with duct openings.
 Roof curbs fit inside the unit base.
-Make sure the unit is properly seated on the curb and is level. - 6.
+Make sure the unit is properly seated on the curb and is level. - 5.
 Fastening: The installer is responsible for ensuring that the unit fastening methods are sufficient to account for the weight and size of these additional modules.